SEC Whistleblower Attorney Representing International Whistleblowers

 Regardless of citizenship, whistleblowers who provide original information that leads to enforcement actions with total civil penalties of more than $1 million may be eligible an award of between 10-30 percent of the total sanctions imposed.

 Since the beginning of the whistleblower program, submissions have come from whistleblowers in 103 countries outside of the United States.
 In 2016 alone, the SEC received tips from whistleblowers in 67 foreign countries.
-The SEC Whistleblower Office received the highest number of tips from whistleblowers in the United Kingdom, Canada, Australia, China, and India.
+According to a recent SEC press release, the SEC Whistleblower Office received the highest number of tips from whistleblowers in the:

 The largest award to date – more than $30 million – was issued to a whistleblower living in a foreign country.